Lake Bonney Riverland

-Lake Bonney Riverland (alternative name: Barmera) is a freshwater lake located in the Riverland region of South Australia.
+Lake Bonney Riverland (alternative name: Barmera) is a freshwater lake in the Riverland region of South Australia.
 The lake is fed and drained by the River Murray.
 The town of Barmera is located on its shores.

 History

 The original inhabitants were the Barmerara Meru clan of the Ngawadj people.

 The lake was first seen by Europeans on 12 March 1838, when encountered by the overlanding party of Joseph Hawdon and Charles Bonney, who were the first to drove livestock from New South Wales to Adelaide.
 Hawdon named the lake that day after Bonney, while recording that the local Aboriginal people named it "Nookampka".
 At that time it was a fine sheet of water, but was dried out and muddy three years later in 1841 when the police expedition led by Thomas O'Halloran passed by on its way to rescue other overlanders at the Rufus River.

 When Charles Sturt passed by in 1844 on his expedition into the interior of Australia, he surveyed Lake Bonney for the first time, as well as the creek connecting it to the River Murray.
-James Collins Hawker, then residing at Moorundie, assisted Sturt’s surveyor Poole.
+James Collins Hawker, then residing at Moorundie, assisted Sturt's surveyor Poole.
 In appreciation, on 2 September 1844 Sturt named the creek Hawkers Creek, but it was never officially adopted and is known as Chambers Creek.

 Pioneering settlers sometimes cropped the dry lake bed in times of low river flows.
 In 2007, to conserve water in the Murray system, a regulator was installed.
 The regulator cut the lake from the river system and the lakes' level dropped to its lowest level since 1914 and salinity increased markedly with loss of wildlife and also recreational water activities.
 The regulator was removed in December 2010 and this, with wet summer and winter rains restored it to normal levels by April 2011.